-D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): D7 .
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): D8 .
-L D8 .
-List any other application requirements specific to transfer applicants:N/A • - didate reply dates for t k mark in the "Rolling Priority Date Closing Date Notification Date Reply Date Rolling Admission Fall March 1 April 1 Rolling until full May 1 yes Winter N/A N/A N/A N/A N/A Spring October 15 November 15 Rolling until full December 1 yes Summer N/A N/A N/A N/A N/A N/A Trans sfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: C (D if transferring from Mass.
-Community College: see below) D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 67 Unit type credit hours D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credit hours D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-N D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:30 D17.
-I Describe oth er transfer credit poli cies: s Commonwealth Tra nsfer Compact (199 0) or the Massachusetts Joint Program may transfer grades of D (1.0 on 4.0 scale).
+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: C- (D if transferring from Mass.
+Community College: see below) - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 67 Unit type credit hours - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credit hours - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30

+D17.
+Describe other transfer credit policies:

+Students transferring under terms of the Massachusetts Commonwealth Transfer Compact (1990) or the Massachusetts Joint Program may transfer grades of D (1.0 on 4.0 scale).

-E. ACADEMIC OFFERINGS AND POLICIES
+Common Data Set 2017-2018 E. ACADEMIC OFFERINGS AND POLICIES